loriking/digital_library/README.md

 # digital_library
-An app to keep track of ebooks, music, videos, code projects, etc. Implemented in python.
+A small program to keep track of projects and resources (books, websites, videos, tutorials, etc.)

+Implemented in python.

 A work in progress.

-logic level: Add CRUD functions

-UI: Design and code UI
+Motivated by a desire to become more organized and to develop code skills.